Deploying Example eBPF Programs On Local Host

 go-xdp-counter

-eBPF bytecode is loaded, the eBPF program will write packet counts and byte counts to a shared map. go-xdp-counter
+eBPF bytecode is loaded and attached, the eBPF program will write packet counts and byte counts to a shared map. go-xdp-counter

 userspace program periodically reads counters from the shared map and logs the value.